-The organism is referred in Europe as P. roqueforti, as evidenced by the largest culture collection in Europe (the Centraalbureau voor Schimmelcultures, or the CBS culture collection).
-The same organism is referred in North America as P. roquefortii, as evidenced by the largest culture collection in North America (the American Type Culture Collection, or the ATCC collection).
+The organism is referred to in Europe as P. roqueforti, as evidenced by the largest culture collection in Europe (the Centraalbureau voor Schimmelcultures, or the CBS culture collection).
+The same organism is referred to in North America as P. roquefortii, as evidenced by the largest culture collection in North America (the American Type Culture Collection, or the ATCC collection).

 Since either name can be used, and both names refer to the same organism, the name used in the Application, that is P. roquefortii, is used for most of this Report.
-As well an editorial note in the legal drafting to Standard 1.3.3 is proposed to be written to indicate that both spellings are acceptable and refer to the same organism (see Attachment 1).
+In addition, an Editorial note in the legal drafting to Standard 1.3.3 has been written to indicate that both spellings are acceptable and refer to the same organism (see Attachment 1).